Bernard Gallay

-Bernard Gallay (born 7 November 1959) is a Franco-Swiss yachtsman and businessman.
+Bernard Gallay (born 7 November 1959) is a French yachtsman and businessman.

 He has competed in the Vendée Globe twice (1992/93 and 2000/01) and finished his career as a professional sailor whilst participating in the Transat 6.50 in 2005.

 In 1994, he moved to Montpellier in the South of France and founded Bernard Gallay Yacht Brokerage.

 He still competes in amateur races such as Les Voiles de Saint-Tropez (previously known as La Nioulargue) and the Rolex Middle Sea Race.

 Biography

 Bernard Gallay was born in Paris.

 Rugby

 He is a former member of the France Junior Team and the France Military Bataillon de Joinville Team.
 He also played First Division Rugby for Racing Club de France from 1980 to 1983.

 Sailing

 In 1981, he started sailing by embarking on the sailing yacht Faram Serenissima at short notice for the Twostar Race, which resulted in an unfortunate shipwreck on the return leg.
 The following year in 1982, again at short notice, he embarked on an Atlantic crossing aboard Sea Falcon, the boat of English sailor and navigator, Sir Robin Knox-Johnston.